Coleus is a colorful perennial plant, whose flowers are grown as a tender annual.

-A perennial flower grown as a tender annual, coleus is loved for its dramatically variegated leaves in shades of green, red, yellow, and white.
-Both shapes are markings and the shapes of the leaves vary from variety to variety and can be effective in a mixture or in plantings of one color.
+This plant is loved for its dramatically variegated leaves in shades of green, red, yellow, and white.
+Both shapes are markings, and the shapes of the leaves vary from variety to variety and can be effective in a mixture or plantings of one color.

-They are often used in planters, pots, and window boxes as well as in beds.
+They are often used in planters, pots, hanging baskets, and window boxes, as well as in beds.
 Tall varieties grow as tall as three feet, shorter ones as low as six inches.
-Well, to grow coleus, it is best to buy started plants in the colors and leaf form you desire.
+To grow coleus, it is best to buy plants in the different colors and leaf forms you desire.
 Growing coleus from seed is slow.
 If you want to try it, sow indoors as early as ten weeks before the last expected frost.

 A perennial flower grown as a tender annual, coleus is loved for its dramatically variegated leaves shades of green, red, yellow, and white.